camgunz/d2k/doc/style_guide.md

       /* Blah... */
     }

-That said, these are very ugly, and you should consider a slight refactoring.
+That said, these are quite ugly, and you should consider a slight refactoring.

 Do not put more than one statement on a line, for example, this violates the style guidelines: